nice-digital/global-nav/README.md

 - Default: `niceAccounts`
 - Values: `niceAccounts`, `idam`

 The authentication provider allows the provider to be changed.
+If the provider is set to niceAccounts then an environment be defined.
+If the provider is set to idam the links and displayName must be defined.

 ###### Header.auth.links